Nikos Vergos: Career

 Vergos is a product of the youth system of Olympiacos and was considered as one of the most talented players of his generation.

-Nikos Vergos made his debut on 25 September 2013, in a Greek Football Cup match against Fokikos F.C. as a substitute in the 38th minute.
+He made his debut on 25 September 2013, in a Greek Football Cup match against Fokikos as a substitute in the 38th minute.

-On 19 March 2014, he was subbed on to replace David Fuster in a Champions League match against Manchester United F.C. in the Round of 16.
+On 19 March 2014, he was subbed on to replace David Fuster in a Champions League match against Manchester United in the Round of 16.

-Vergos made his Superleague Greece debut on 23 March 2014 on an away game against Ergotelis as a substitute in the 72nd minute.
-Three days later on 26 March on an away game against Asteras Tripolis he made his second appearance as a substitute in the 60th minute replacing Giannis Maniatis and seconds later on his first touch he managed to score his first goal with a powerful header.
+Vergos made his Superleague Greece debut on 23 March 2014 in an away game against Ergotelis as a substitute in the 72nd minute.
+Three days later, on 26 March, in an away game against Asteras Tripolis, he made his second appearance as a substitute in the 60th minute, replacing Giannis Maniatis.
+Seconds later, on his first touch, he managed to score his first goal with a powerful header.

 On 20 August 2015, he signed for Segunda División club Elche on a one-year loan from Olympiacos.